Skip to Content

 12. Lilium leichtlinii

-Another tiger lily from North-East Asia, but this one is yellow.
-This lily illustration is from “Flore des Serres et des Jardins de l’Europe“, (Flowers of the Greenhouses and Gardens of Europe).
+Another tiger lily from North-East Asia.
+This yellow lily illustration is from “Flore des Serres et des Jardins de l’Europe“, (Flowers of the Greenhouses and Gardens of Europe).

 Yellow tiger lily